 Are there any service fees?

-There is a $9 per order service charge on telephone and online ticket purchases (waived for subscribers who purchase by phone).
+There is a $9 per order service charge on telephone and online ticket purchases (waived for subscribers).
 There is no service charge for tickets purchased in person at the box office.

 Can I get discounted tickets?